-Sanglechi is an Iranian language spoken by about 2,200 people in two villages in the Zebok district of Afghanistan.
+Sanglechi is an Iranian language spoken by about 2,200 people in two villages in the Zebak district (زبک) of Afghanistan.
 There are also speakers in Tajikistan, where the language is known as Sanglich.
 The language is named after the Sanglech valley, where it is spoken.

 Sanglechi is not usually written, there is a way of writing it using the Latin alphabet.

 Download a chart of the Sanglechi alphabet (PDF, in German)

 Avestan, Baluchi, Bartangi, Dari, Gilaki, Hazaragi, Ishkashimi, Juhuri, Khufi, Kurdish, Luri, Mazandarani, Ossetian, Oroshor, Persian, Parthian, Pashto, Rushani, Sanglechi, Sarikoli, Shabaki, Shughni, Tajik, Talysh, Tat, Wakhi, Yaghnobi, Yazghulami, Zazaki

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.